Frederick Richard Rowley (1868-1939)

 Securing important collections

 During his time as curator, Rowley secured several important collections for RAMM – Miss JE Linter’s land snail shell collection and CVA Peel’s collection of big game, to name but two.

 Rowley and the wider museum and scientific community

-In 1908 Rowley was elected to the Council of the Museums Association, and he later became editor of the society’s journal.
+Museums Association members elected Rowley to the organisation’s Council in 1908.
+He later became editor of the society’s journal.
 His commitment to improving curatorial expertise and practise was demonstrated through his frequent contributions to the journal including ‘Methods of Exhibiting Coins’ and ‘Some recent work in the Exeter Museum’.
 Rowley’s success as a Curator was due to his deep knowledge of the profession, his talent for communication and passion for improving collections and allowing access to them.
-During the 1925 annual conference held in Exeter he was elected to be President; a considerable honour.
+The Museums Association elected Rowley President during their 1925 annual conference, held in Exeter.

 In 1912, Rowley joined the Devonshire Association and was later chair of the Devon Archaeological Exploration Society and Exeter Preservation Society.
 He was also a very active member and lecturer of the Torquay Natural History Society and president of Exeter University Field Club and Natural History Society and the South West Naturalists Union.

 A wonderful example of Rowley’s curatorial work is in Sladen’s Study today.
 He arranged and mounted Percy Sladen’s collection of Echinoderms (starfish and sea urchins).
 He also included a set of wax models made by the Ziegler studio.
 The models illustrate the echinoderms’ complex and unusual developmental stages.
 This demonstrates Rowley’s desire to deepen visitors’ experience and understanding of the collections.
 A microscope believed to have belonged to FR Rowley is also displayed in Sladen’s Study.